 Stack Monitoring is the process of monitoring the emissions coming out of the stacks to keep a check on the pollutants thrown out in the air.

-The major pollutants that stacks emit are Carbon Monoxide(CO), Methane Gas(CH4), oxides of Sulphur, and Nitrogen i.e. SOx and NOx.
+The major pollutants that stacks emit are Carbon Monoxide(CO), Methane Gas(CH4), oxides of Sulphur, and Nitrogen i.e. SOx and NOx, and hydrocarbon compounds.

 How stack monitoring is performed?